edgedb/easy-edgedb/README.md

   SELECT b_places.name ++ ' ' ++ f_places.name;
 ```

-The output is:
+The output is....maybe not what we expected.

 ```
 {}
 ```

 !!
+It's an empty set.
 But a search for places that start with b gives us `{'Buda-Pesth', 'Bistritz'}`.
 Let's try manually concatenating just to make sure:

 ```
 SELECT {'Buda-Pesth', 'Bistritz'} ++ {};